 \textbf{Dimer nano-antenna optical trapping} In order to study the potential of ultra-small gap WS$_{2}$ dimer nano-antennas for optical trapping, we perform numerical simulations based on the Finite Element Method (FEM) to determine the Maxwell Stress Tensor (MST) and calculate the force exerted on small dielectric particles.
 The simulation geometry consists of the earlier optimized hexagonal nano-antenna with the addition of a nano-sphere (r = 5 nm) with a refractive index corresponding to either an approximated colloidal quantum dot (n = 2.4) \cite{Xu2019} or a polystyrene bead (n = 1.6), which closely mimics the refractive index and size of a large protein \cite{Young2017}.
 Since optical trapping experiments often require a suspension of the nano-particles in a solution, we set the background refractive index to that of water.
 For all simulations, we use an experimentally feasible pump power density of 10 $mW/\mu m^2$.
 A schematic representation of the simulation is shown in Fig. \ref{F5}(a).

-We explore the optical force applied to the QD and the PB, as shown Fig. \ref{F5}(b) and (c) respectively, as they are translated along the the z-axis in the middle of the dimer gap.
-We simulate the forces for two gap separations of the dimer hexagonal nano-antenna (10 nm and 15 nm) and observe an attractive (negative) force which is maximized at the top surface of the nano-antenna where the electric field hotspots are formed.
+We explore the optical force applied to the QD and the PB, shown in Fig. \ref{F5}(b) and (c) respectively, as they are translated along the z-axis in the middle of the dimer gap.
+We simulate the forces for two gap separations of the dimer hexagonal nano-antenna (10 nm and 15 nm) and observe an attractive (negative) force, which is maximized at the top surface of the nano-antenna where the electric field hotspots are formed.
 We observe a maximum optical force of 353 fN on the QD and 73 fN on the PB for the dimer nano-antennas with a 10 nm separation.
 For the larger dimer gap (15 nm), this reduces to 123 fN on the QD and 31 fN on the PB.
 We also study the dependence of this maximum optical force in the electric field hotspots on the dimer gap, which is varied from 10 nm to 50 nm.
-As shown in Fig. \ref{F5}(d), the maximum attractive force imparted on the nano-particles decreases exponentially by one order of magnitude as expected from the decay of the electric field intensity with an increased separation, shown in Fig. \ref{F4}(d).
-We subsequently explore the spatial dependence of the optical force by simulating the QD and PB in a plane which is 5 nm above the top surface of the dimer nano-antenna with a 10 nm gap, as shown in Fig. \ref{F5}(e) and (f).
+As shown in Fig. \ref{F5}(d), the maximum attractive force imparted on the nano-particles decreases exponentially by one order of magnitude as expected from the decay of the electric field intensity with an increased separation (see Supplementary Note 10).

+We subsequently explore the lateral spatial dependence of the optical force by simulating the QD and PB in a plane, which is 5 nm above the top surface of the dimer nano-antenna with a 10 nm gap, as shown in Fig. \ref{F5}(e) and (f).
 This is an emulation of the position of nano-particles placed onto the top surface of the dimer.
 The optical force, as expected, is maximized at the position of the electric field hotspots yet still maintains values of more than 100 fN for the QD and 20 fN for the PB.\\

 \textbf{Discussion}\\